 - Integrate Into Local Community

 Some expat experts recommend that you try to live like the locals and integrate into local communities.
 As an expatriate, you have a lot to contribute such as volunteering and sharing your skills and experience at local educational institutions.
-It is also encouraged for expats to keep their hobbies while living abroad.
+It is also encouraged for expats to keep up their hobbies while living abroad.
 If you are fond of painting, then join a local artist club; If you love sports, you can join a sports team.
 Once you obtain local connections and a group of friends, you will start to enjoy the expat life.

 - Eat Like the Locals